Icinga/icingaweb2-module-director/doc/70-REST-API.md

 * On `POST`, or on `PUT` to a non-template object, a variable that isn't yet attached to the object gets the same "should be first added..." error shown above, whether or not it has been configured under `Custom Variables` elsewhere.
+This applies whether the value sent is `null` or real, a `null` value does not change the outcome on these paths.
 * Only `PUT` to a **template** distinguishes the case where the variable has never been configured under `Custom Variables` at all, meaning there is no matching top-level entry in `Custom Variables` to attach.

-A `null` value for an unknown or unattached key is rejected the same way a real value would be, it does not get treated as a no-op just because there is nothing to store.
+  An unknown key like this is rejected below, whether or not the value is `null`.
+* A `null` value in a template `PUT` for a key that **is** configured under `Custom Variables`, just not yet attached to this template, is a silent no-op: nothing is attached, nothing is rejected.
+Only a non-`null` value on this path actually attaches the property.

 ```
 HTTP/1.1 404 Not Found